-Friar Foundations Home
+Friar Foundations Program

 Friar Foundations days start early and end late.
 Academics are the priority, but a fun and fulfilling experience beyond the books is just as important.
-The 2019 Friar Foundations program runs from July 1 to August 2.

 - successfully complete the required program courses, seminar, and workshops, and